KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 The `ac_timelock...` parameters enforce "coinbase locking".

-In coinbase locking, the asset chain's block-reward feature behaves in a different manner compared to a default asset chain.
+In coinbase locking, the Smart Chain's block-reward feature behaves in a different manner compared to a default Smart Chain.
 Any block reward that is greater than or equal to the `ac_timeunlockgte` satoshi amount is temporarily locked.
 It will be unlocked (and therefore spendable) on a random block between the `ac_timelockfrom` and `ac_timelockto` heights.

 The random unlock time for each reward is independent of the unlock time of other rewards.